rajatk2001/ev-charging-load-forecasting/README.md

 "The future of mobility is electric.
 The future of energy is intelligent.
 SmartCharge bridges them."
 ---
+## 🎯 Motivation
+- The Netherlands is a European leader in **EV adoption and workplace charging infrastructure**.
+- Office charging behavior is **unique**: weekday-dominated, linked to work hours, and influenced by holidays.
+- Accurate demand forecasting helps:
+  - **Grid operators** manage local electricity loads.
+  - **Businesses** optimize office charging stations.
+  - **Policy makers** plan for future EV adoption.

+    ---
 ## 🚀 Features
 * End-to-End Data Pipeline
 *  Machine Learning & Deep Learning Models